HetorusNL/vocya/README.md

 all these three commands also create a git commit and git tag with the message:
 `v${npm_package_version}` (which is the major.minor.patch version)
 these three commands also perform a push to the master branch on github and push the tags

-### Deploy the newly generated version to the server

-run the following command to deploy the new version:
-`yarn deploy`
-this removes the previous build from the server and copies the build to the server

 ## License